Waleed2660/springboot-learning-kit/README.md

   RabbitMQ: OK
   Database: OK`

-_Make sure the application and required services (ActiveMQ and MSSQL) are running before testing the APIs._
+_Make sure the application and required services are running before testing the APIs._

+---

+## **Contributing**

+Contributions to this project are welcomed!
+If you have ideas, improvements, or bug fixes, please do raise an issue or submit a pull request.

 ---